 - God began to teach me more about relinquishing my fertility to Him, as Lord of my life.
 Instead of trying to “control” it myself, and being “addicted” to all the fertility message boards and latest fertility publications, I needed to place the control in His hands.
 In response, I gave up all fertility-related reading (online and print) for a season of Lent.
 This added such a new peace to our situation- and by the end, I had no desire to go back!

-- We were encouraged by reading Mary Pride’s book “All The Way Home,” as she has wonderfully written on healthy marital intimacy and fertility.
-It provided a much-needed Biblical focus in that season of our lives.
+- We were encouraged by reading Mary Pride’s book “All The Way Home,” (available on Amazon) as she has wonderfully written on healthy marital intimacy and fertility.
+It provided a much-needed Biblical focus for that season of our lives.

 - We switched from commercial cleaning products, detergents, and cosmetic/hygiene items to more natural choices.
 Many solutions can be homemade with natural ingredients (such as baking soda, vinegar, and essential oils), along with chemical-free soaps.
 I got rid of my collection of hairsprays, makeups, etc., in favor of a more natural routine.
 (Note: we’ve now noticed a high sensitivity to the chemicals/perfumes that we used to use regularly!
 We now feel “overwhelmed” by smells of commercial laundry detergents, soaps, & perfumes just by walking through store aisles or visiting others homes.)